Robust Pareto Set Identification with Contaminated Bandit Feedback: Appendix

-Next, we show that for any optimal arm that is not returned in $P$, there exists an arm returned in $P$ which is not worse than the optimal arm more than $2D$ in any objective. \begin{lem} If a Pareto optimal arm $p^{*}$ is not returned in $P$, then there exists an arm $j$ returned in $P$ such that $m_{p^{*}} - m_j \preceq 2D$~. \end{lem}
+Next, we show that for any Pareto optimal arm that is not returned in $P$, there exists an arm returned in $P$ which is not worse than the Pareto optimal arm more than $2D$ in any objective. \begin{lem} If a Pareto optimal arm $p^{*}$ is not returned in $P$ when R-PSI terminates, then there exists an arm $j$ returned in $P$ such that $m_{p^{*}} - m_j \preceq 2D$~. \end{lem}

-\begin{proof} First, note that, if any of the optimal arms is not returned in $P$, this implies that at the final round before termination the following is satisfied: $\forall i \in S,\; U_i \leq \alpha/4$, since this is the only possible way to enter the if statement in the identification step where it is possible for a Pareto optimal arm to not end up in $P$ in the end.
-Otherwise, all the Pareto optimal arms are returned in $P$ because of Lemma \ref{lem:elimination guarantee}.
-Also, considering that $p^{*}$ is not included in $O_1$ at the final round, we have an arm $l_1 \in S$ such that:
+\begin{proof} Lemma \ref{lem:elimination guarantee} guarantees that $p^*$ is not eliminated in the `Elimination' step of the algorithm given in line 17 of Algorithm \ref{pseudocode}.
+Therefore, $p^{*} \notin P$ can happen only if Algorithm \ref{pseudocode} enters the `else' statement in line 28 of its `Identification' step (happens when $\forall i \in S,\; U_i \leq \alpha/4$) and $p^* \notin O_1$ when this happens.
+The algorithm terminates and returns $P$ after this.